Follow this advice to write a great introduction letter

 As with most non-personal communication, only provide necessary information.
 Let's go back to that software development example.
 If the person you are introducing has an amazing collection of butterflies or has gone on an African safari, or even if they've resuscitated a drowning child, these things may not be immediately important.
 Stick with what applies to the particular situation.

 Make sure the introduction letter is free of errors.
-There’s nothing worse than seeing a glaring grammatical or spelling error made by a professional in any industry.
+There's nothing worse than seeing a glaring grammatical or spelling error made by a professional in any industry.
 How can you do this?
-Simply submit your document to one of our personal document editors.
-We’ll make sure everything is as right as rain!
+Simply submit your document to one of our professional editors.
+We'll make sure everything is as right as rain.
 Good luck and happy introductions!
-For more advice about writing introduction letters, check out our letter writing e-book.